mykolav/coollang-2020-fs/README.md

 }
 ```

-For an example of more language features take a look at [QuickSort.cool](./src/Tests/CoolPrograms/Runtime/QuickSort.cool).
+Too see more of the language's features in action take a look at [QuickSort.cool](./src/Tests/CoolPrograms/Runtime/QuickSort.cool).

 ## An antlr4 grammar for Cool 2020